kakwa/dnscherry/docs/deploy.rst

    Publish: 20140521080238
    Activate: 20140521080238

-The important field for us is **Key**, it's this field which will be used in the dns server and dnscherry.
+The important field for us is **Key**, it's this field which will be used in the dns server and DnsCherry.

 Bind server tsig configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~